Anteverted uterus: Understanding its impact on fertility and pregnancy

 In a nutshell

 More than 70% of women around the globe have an anteverted uterus.
 It is the most common position in which a uterus is naturally found.
-The position of the uterus, whether anteverted, retroverted, or otherwise, generally does not affect fertility.
+The anteverted uterine position will not impact your fertility, not affect your pregnancy, labor, or delivery.
+An anteverted uterus naturally adjusts and grows to accommodate your baby, posing no additional risks to your pregnancy journey.

 The position of your uterus is generally not a concern when considering getting pregnant, as most uterine positions do not affect fertility.
 However, it will be reassuring to know that at least 50% of women have an anteverted uterus(1), making it the most common position the uterus is naturally found in.